 6 ways exercise changes your brain

-Getting your blood pumping feeds your brain, boosting your mood, focus and mental performance.
-Brain expert Dr Jenny Brockis explains how.
+Dr Brockis explains how getting your blood pumping boosts your mood, focus and mental performance.

 We all know how great exercise is for keeping our bodies fit, strong and healthy.
 It's also important for helping our brains function at their best, making us happier, sharper and more focused.